ancova/GetData_CourseProject/README.md

 Instruction list for course project
 ====================================

 All these codes were written and run at Windows 7 64-bit using R v3.1.0 and RStudio v0.98.501.

+The repo includes the following files:

+- 'README.md':  Explains how all of the scripts work and how they are connected.

+- 'CodeBook.md':  Describes the variables, the data, and any transformations or work that you performed to clean up the data .

+- 'run_analysis.R': A R script that does all the requirements for the project.

+- 'TidyData.txt': A TAB-delimited text file with the average of each variable for each activity and each subject.

+### Steps of the R Script

 1. Set the working directory using ``setwd()`` function;